KLIPSCH FORTE and FORTE II

 FORTE II

-These have a different timbre than the original Forte.
-The Tractrix midrange produces a more forward 3D effect.
+These have a different timbre than the original Forte due to the Tractrix midrange producing a more forward 3D effect.
+I find the Forte II to share the clear, taut sound of its big brother the Klipsch Chorus.
 The sound is open and natural and the speaker can play at higher volumes with less fatigue.
-I find the Forte II to share the clear, taut sound of its big brother the Klipsch Chorus.
 The bass response is very potent and rated the same at 32hz but sometimes doesn't sound quite as deep as the Forte I. The Forte II was discontinued in 1996.
 Paul Klipsch passed away in 2002.

 CONCLUSION

 Either of the original Forte models will transform your home and the differences between them are not signicant enough to anguish over.
-If you have an opportunity to acquire a set of vintage Fortes it should not be missed.
 It goes without saying that if you have a tube amp the high sensitivity of Klipsch speakers is a big plus.

 The Forte line is now 30+ years old and in 2017 Klipsch reissued the speaker as the Forte III.
-Cabinet dimensions were nearly identical along with a horn tweeter, improved Tractrix midrange, 12" woofer and 15" rear passive radiator.
+Cabinet dimensions were nearly identical along with a horn tweeter, improved Tractrix midrange, 12" woofer and 15" rear passive radiator as before.
 Sensitivity was also the same at 99db/1 watt.
 Interestingly, the Forte III is essentially the same speaker as the II but is only rated down to 38hz.
 In 2021 the Forte IV was released boasting an "All new high fidelity network" (crossover).
-Klipsch smartly sells the crossover as part of an upgrade kit for Forte III owners as part number 1070334.
-Photos show 2 coils and 2 caps on each driver implying this is a 4th order/24db Linkwitz-Riley design.
-I find it odd that Klipsch promotes this new crossover but says little about its benefits.
+Photos show 2 coils and 2 caps on each driver implying this new crossover is a 4th order/24db Linkwitz-Riley design.
+I find it odd that Klipsch promotes this new crossover but says little about its sonic benefits.
 Why be so mysterious?
 High-end speaker buyers are intensely interested in these things.
-If we're supposed to be impressed by reading about a new Forte crossover imagine how exciting it would be to know details of its design?
+If we're supposed to be impressed by reading about a new Forte crossover imagine how exciting it would be to know technical details of its design?

 Datsunzgarage.us © 1997-2024